 Teen Feed cooks and serves hot, nutritious dinners to houseless youth, ages 13-25 in the University District.
 Specially trained advocates and support coordination staff help access resources and services.
-To sign-up to donate and drop-off food and beverages for Teen Feed’s December 2nd meal click here.
-If you can’t help out this month, email Maya to be added to the Teen Feed volunteer list.
+Email Maya to be added to the Teen Feed volunteer list.
 Contact: Maya Menon

 Temple Beth Am members make sack lunches for the women of Angeline’s Day Center, where women can store their belongings, shower, clean their clothes, warm up, talk to counselors, get medical treatment, or simply sit and rest.

 Contact: Julie Lyss

 In collaboration with Congregation Beth Shalom, members of Temple Beth Am provide hot meals and to go snacks to 40-70 houseless individuals each month.
 Hosted at the Lamb of God Lutheran Church (12509 27th Ave.
 NE, Seattle) in the lower level kitchen/dining room.

 The Temple Beth Am Board of Directors, in support of the URJ’s & Religious Action Center of Reform Judaism’s (RAC) efforts has passed a series of white papers that elucidate our congregational commitment to the following issues: